Meet the Welfare Team

 Here are the people in College to turn to for help and advice or if you find yourself in trouble of any kind.
 See also the further information and resources at the foot of this page as well as the pages entitled: Health Information and Welfare Guides and Policies.

 The Dean oversees and is in charge of all student welfare.
-He is also responsible for enforcing college rules relating to discipline and is able to offer advice and support, especially in matters relating to disturbance or disruption.
-He is the lead college harassment officer, safeguarding officer and can be approached about any form of inappropriate behaviour for an informal chat or to receive a formal complaint.
-He also heads the welfare team in college, oversees the junior deans, convenes the welfare committee and is contactable about any welfare issue.
+He is also responsible for enforcing College rules relating to discipline and is able to offer advice and support, especially in matters relating to disturbance or disruption.
+He is a harassment officer and can be approached about any form of inappropriate behaviour for an informal chat or to receive a formal complaint.
+He also heads the welfare team in College, oversees the Junior Deans, convenes the Welfare Committee and is contactable about any welfare issue.

 He may be contacted by email at [email protected] or via the porter's lodge.